Chart Color Schemes

 Eastern Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, significant population growth is forecasted for Eastern Heights.
-By 2041, the suburb is projected to increase by 1,038 persons, reflecting a total gain of 27.9% over 17 years, based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Moving forward, a significant population increase is forecast for Eastern Heights statistical area (Lv2), expected to increase by 1,030 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 27.2% in total over the 17 years.

 Frequently Asked Questions - Population